Monique Gabrielle

 Katherine Gonzalez (born July 30, 1962), also known as Monique Gabrielle, is an American model and actress.
 Gabrielle was selected as the Penthouse Pet of the Month for December 1982, and has appeared in a variety of mainstream and adult films over her career.

 Early life

 Gabrielle grew up in Denver, Colorado, and attended Denver Christian High School.
 After graduating from high school, Gabrielle moved to California with her parents.

 Career

-Gabrielle was the Penthouse Pet of the Month for December 1982, and appeared in Bachelor Party in 1984 and in Deathstalker 2 in 1987.
-Since then, she has had an extensive career as a B-movie actress.
+Gabrielle was the Penthouse Pet of the Month for December 1982, and appeared in Bachelor Party (1984) and in Deathstalker 2 (1987).
+Since then, she has had an extensive career as a B movie actress.

 Although she was in the 1986 adult film Bad Girls IV (credited as Luana Chass), she did not play an explicit part.
-Gabrielle was the protagonist of Emmanuelle 5.
+Gabrielle was the protagonist of Emmanuelle 5 (1987).
+However, she did an explicit feature in 1998 called Ravished.